 The Whistleblower Act -- Chapter 42.40 RCW -- was enacted by the Washington State Legislature in 1982 and amended in 1999 and 2008.
 The Whistleblower Act provides an avenue for state employees to report suspected improper governmental action.
 All reports of suspected improper governmental actions must be reported directly to the Office of the State Auditor.

-Improper governmental action is defined as any action by an employee undertaken in the performance of the employee's official duties which:
+(6)(a) "Improper governmental action" means any action by an employee undertaken in the performance of the employee's official duties:

 (i) Which is a gross waste of public funds or resources as defined in this section;

 (ii) Which is in violation of federal or state law or rule, if the violation is not merely technical or of a minimum nature;

 (iii) Which is of substantial and specific danger to the public health or safety;